What is a SWID and how to understand it?

 Product application

-The second level describes the name of the application from which the SW is derived.
-The main application usually defines the purpose of the firmware.
+Describes the name of the application from which the SW is derived.
+The main application usually defines the target integration.

 Modification

-Defines the specific list of firmware functions.
-Typically, the core functions are defined by the product application, and specific features for a given use case are implemented in the particular modification.
+Defines the specific list of application's functions.
+Typically, the core functions are defined by the product application, and specific features for a given use case are implemented in the particular custom modification.

 Release version